centria/console/docs/part1.md

 <h3>Exercise 3: Practising working with commits </h3>
 <ol>
-<li>Create a folder on the command line and turn it into a Git project.</li>
+- Create a folder on the command line and turn it into a Git project.
-<li>Create a file called "story.txt" in your project.
-Add a lot of text inside.</li>
+- Create a file called "story.txt" in your project.
+Add a lot of text inside.
-<li>Add another file called "shopping_list.txt" to the project, and write down what you need from the store (or just many rows of text).</li>
+- Add another file called "shopping_list.txt" to the project, and write down what you need from the store (or just many rows of text).
-<li>Create a subfolder called "school" into the project, and create a file called "tools.txt" inside.
-You will need these files in the future exercises.</li>
+- Create a subfolder called "school" into the project, and create a file called "tools.txt" inside.
+You will need these files in the future exercises.
-<li>After doing all the changes described above, create a total of three commits: one, where you add the story, a second on where you add the shopping list, and a third one where you add the school folder.
-Make sure that each commit message is truly descriptive.</li>
+- After doing all the changes described above, create a total of three commits: one, where you add the story, a second on where you add the shopping list, and a third one where you add the school folder.
+Make sure that each commit message is truly descriptive.
-<li>Using the command "git log", check that you have properly created three commits.</li>
+- Using the command "git log", check that you have properly created three commits.
-<li>Add something new to the shopping list, and create another commit.
-Use the command "git add -p".</li>
+- Add something new to the shopping list, and create another commit.
+Use the command "git add -p".
-<li>Make sure you can see all the commits in the output of "git log".</li>
+- Make sure you can see all the commits in the output of "git log".
 </ol>